Huyton Firm

-The Huyton Firm, also known as the Cantril Farm Cartel, is an organised crime group based in the Huyton area of Liverpool, Merseyside, England.
+The Huyton Firm is an organised crime group based in the Huyton area of Liverpool, Merseyside, England.
 Founded in the 1990s, the group has been involved in large-scale drug trafficking, blackmail, contract killing and violent crime.
 The gang rose to prominence by filling a power vacuum left by other notorious Liverpool criminals, such as Curtis Warren and Colin "Smigger" Smith, after their arrests and deaths.
-Over three decades, the Huyton Firm became one of the most powerful and secretive crime organizations in the UK, with significant international connections.
+The Huyton Firm became one of the most powerful and secretive crime organizations in the UK, with significant international connections.